Calibrating cosmological radiative transfer simulations with Lyman alpha forest data: Evidence for large spatial UV background fluctuations at z ~ 5.6 - 5.8 due to rare bright sources: Numerical simulations

 \section{Numerical simulations}

-We briefly describe here the codes used for both modelling the hydrodynamics of the gas and the radiative transfer calculation performed as a post-processing step on the hydrodynamic simulation outputs.
+We briefly describe here our modelling of the spatial distribution of matter with cosmological hydro-simulations with the code RAMSES and the radiative transfer calculation performed as a post-processing step on the hydrodynamic simulation outputs with the code ATON.
+We will take particular care to model the \lya forest in QSO absorption spectra during the post-overlap phase of reionization.
+We benchmark our modelling against the widely used (homogeneous) UV background model of \citet{2012ApJ...746..125H} (HM2012 hereafter), which takes into account a broad set of recent data.